-The first thing I did this year was send a letter home with all of the kids in Owen’s class–something that looks like this Blank Classroom Parent Letter.
+The first thing I did this year was send a letter home with all of the kids in Owen’s class–something that looks like this class parent note — blank.

 Feel free to download and adjust as necessary.
 I asked that his teacher email the document to the parents, and I sent a hard copy with the kids as well.